johnellmore/react-ssr-starter/README.md

 ```

 The contents of the `dist/` directory can then be deployed.
 All dependencies are bundled, and there's no need to deploy `node_modules` or other external dependencies.

+## License

+Public domain via [The Unlicense](https://choosealicense.com/licenses/unlicense/#).
+If you find this useful, you can say "thanks" by showing kindness today to someone who doesn't deserve it.